AllenJoeG/fem-eci-terraform-tfe/notes.md

 ## variables.tf
   set variables with type declarations that can be plugged into other .tf files

+  Bring over github variables
+  Github > settings > Integrations > Applications > Terraform Cloud
+installation ID: '42283516'
+This value needs to be added to fem-eci-terraform-tfe variables.tf along with github organization name

+and repo_identifier

 ## locals.tf
   - we're going to plug in project and workspace attribute sets to run multiples.
 This data will plug into the module declarations in main.tf without conflict for easy configuration.
   - See between main.tf and locals.tf the commented out versions of hardcoding into main vs using these configurables.